Revere High School (Ohio): Current building (2020–present)

 By 2015, the state of the existing high school building was deteriorating and it was determined that the costs associated with renovating the high school exceeded costs for new construction.
 On November 9, 2016, voters approved Bond Issue 45, which funded construction of a new Revere High School, new Bath Elementary School, with renovations to Hillcrest School (which was renamed Richfield Elementary in 2018) and Revere Middle School, construction of a new bus garage, and installation of new athletic fields and facilities.

 Groundbreaking for the new high school was held in a ceremony with students, staff, administrators, and representatives from BHSM/Perkins + Will and the ICON Construction firm on September 21, 2018.
 The new building retained the library and science wing addition from 1995 which had been added onto the previous building.
 The Class of 2020 was the last graduating class to graduate from the existing high school (which at the time was closed due to the COVID-19 pandemic).
-Building demolition began in May of 2020 and was completed in July 2020.
+Building demolition began in May 2020 and was completed in July 2020.

 The new building was completed on September 8, 2020, and students began attending the new building at the start of the 2020-2021 school year.
 The current building is located on the same property, slightly adjacent to where the previous building stood.
 The new building features learning environments beyond the classroom space such as open, collaborative learning spaces (both open and small-group rooms) in each of the two academic wings of the school that can be utilized for projects or individual learning, a new conference and maker space area in the library, and an outdoor patio space with tables outside the cafeteria for outdoor student dining; in addition to a new gymnasium, weight room, cafeteria, STEM classroom, and auditorium.
 The Class of 2021 was the first graduating class to graduate from the new high school.